 Historically, cervical laminectomy to remove the posterior (in the back) aspects of the spinal canal to relieve pressure on the spinal cord had been the procedure of choice to treat spondylotic myelopathy resulting from cervical arthritis.
 (See Cervical Laminectomy for more information.)

-However, the majority of the abnormal anatomy producing spinal cord compression is located anteriorly to (in front of) the spinal cord itself.
+The majority of the abnormal anatomy producing spinal cord compression is located anteriorly to (in front of) the spinal cord itself.
 This problem is only indirectly addressed by a posterior cervical laminectomy.
 In fact, chronic spinal instability caused by cervical laminectomy may in fact make the disease process worse.
 In addition, a thick fibrous scar forms at the operative site in the postoperative period, at times replacing the bony compression and reproducing the original symptoms after an extended postoperative period.

-For these reasons, many surgeons prefer either anterior decompression of the spinal cord and nerve roots, or an adaptation of laminectomy known as laminoplasty, depending on the patient's anatomy.
+For these reasons, many surgeons prefer either anterior decompression of the spinal cord and nerve roots or an adaptation of laminectomy known as laminoplasty, depending on the patient's anatomy.
 Anterior cervical decompression surgery has three significant benefits over laminectomy:

 - Direct removal of the anterior source of spinal cord compression without manipulation of the spinal cord and roots.